cryptowerk/docs.cryptowerk.com/content/quickstart.md

   "minSupportedAPIVersion": 1
 }
 ```
-Above you will notice this Seal contains one Proof for the Etherium blockchain.
+Above you will notice this Seal contains one Proof for the Ethereum blockchain.
 You may also notice that not all the requested blockchains have been written to yet.
 Blockchains often have different heartbeats at which they write and confirm transactions and blocks.
 Re-Polling the API `/verify` call will return the Seal with all the Proofs that have been confirmed at that time of the API call.